OECD Forum Agenda

 Scenario workshop on gender-responsive due diligence

 In this interactive workshop, participants will explore how gender-responsive, risk-based due diligence can be applied to a series of example scenarios.
 Working in facilitated break-out groups, participants will discuss 2–3 scenarios, answer guided questions and share their experiences.
+The session will deepen understanding of how to implement gender-responsive due diligence in day-to-day operations, encourage practical problem-solving and allow participants to reflect on lessons from their own contexts.

 17:00 - 19:00